thegreatbat0110/vsd_rtldesign_synthesis/Day5.md

 This may cause timing errors and racearound conditions.

-In this case u can either use case - endcase (reg can be used) (remember to put a fefsult to prevent racearound) or add an else .
+In this case u can either use case - endcase (reg can be used) (remember to put a default to prevent racearound) or add an else .

 Differences between case and if-else :-